juliangav/www.julian.is/site/content/articles/2018-08-27-serverside-split-testing.md

 You’re going to need a way of splitting traffic at the server level.
 Personally, I have zero familiarity with configuring servers, and not really where I want to spend my time.
 I’ve been hosting my website on Netlify for about a year now and they take care of all the complicated server-side configurations, allowing me to split traffic to different versions of my website via Git branches.
 If you know how to use Git, this will be second nature to you.

+(For those that do like to get into the weeds with AWS: [A/B testing on AWS CloudFront with Lambda@Edge](https://medium.com/buildit/a-b-testing-on-aws-cloudfront-with-lambda-edge-a22dd82e9d12))

 Once [you’re up and running with Netlify and you’re deploying via Git](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/), navigate over to the split testing page from the admin’s main nav.
 You’ll get prompted to activate split testing, click ‘activate’.
 After activation, you’ll be presented with the controls for your split test.

 <figure>